 Etymology of experience

-Experience comes from the Latin experientia from the verb experior from perior (try, attempt), which derives from the Greek verb peirao (try, attempt, test, get experience; πειράω).
+Experience comes from the Latin experientia from the verb experior from perior (try, attempt), which is related to the Greek verb peirao (try, attempt, test, get experience; πειράω).

 _